-The truth about what is it like to live in the White House is definitely stranger than fiction.
-Forget The West Wing: in the actual White House, the president and his family are billed for every meal they eat that isn't business-related, First Kids are sneaking up to the roof, and even the most powerful person in the world is scooping up dog poop.
-Enjoy these and many more facts about living in the White House: it's your patriotic duty!
+The truth about what it's like to live in the White House is stranger than fiction.
+Forget all those seasons of The West Wing or how White House life is portrayed in movies: In the actual White House, the president pays for his own food that isn't business-related; presidential children are sneaking up to the roof; and even the most powerful person in the world is scooping up dog poop.
+Enjoy these and many more facts about living in the White House: It's your patriotic duty!

-White House Wi-Fi Sucks
+White House Wi-Fi Isn't Great